flea2003/TrackAnomalyDetection/frontend/README.md

 ## Running Frontend

-**Before starting the frontend, you need to setup and start the Druid, Kafka and backend.** The instructions can be found in the [README.md in the folder above](../README.md).
+**Before starting the frontend, you need to set up and start the Druid, Kafka and backend.** The instructions can be found in the [README.md in the folder above](../README.md).

 When you are ready to start the frontend, you need to install the required packages and run the frontend using the following commands:
 ```shell